-Several states have state-legislated and/or funded programs, including Pennsylvania, Maryland, and New York.
+Several states have state-legislated and/or funded programs, including Pennsylvania, Maryland, New York, and Utah.
 Some local areas give themselves a heritage area designation as a way to identify for visitors and residents the stories that make their region unique.

-National designation occurs through an Act of Congress.
+National designation is determined by Congress.
 If achieved, it requires the region to assume new responsibilities, including the development and implementation of a management plan, and operation under performance and accountability standards connected with the receipt of Federal funds.